-• The City has designated 17 areas as Adaptation Action Areas because of their vulnerability to coastal flooding.
+The City has designated 18 areas as Adaptation Action Areas because of their vulnerability to coastal flooding.
 Each year the completion of projects to reduce flooding to increase resiliency in these areas is publicly tracked and published in the annual Community Investment Plan.
-These projects are also developed in accordance with the Stormwater Master Plan. • The City is implementing the seawall master plan with annual investments from the Community Investment Plan.
-To date this has included over 1⁄2 mile of seawalls elevated to 5 feet NAVD. • The City has been implementing a \$200 M Water and Wastewater Revenue Bond to replace aging infrastructure with more resilient assets in accordance with its Stormwater Master Plan.
-Two neighborhoods, Edgewood and River Oaks, are currently under construction. • The City is actively developing a utility asset management program which is focused on ensuring adequate maintenance and timely replacement of critical assets to reduce risk of failure. • The City has adopted a new stormwater rate to support a future \$200 M bond effort.
-We are installing back up generation for our downtown stormwater pump stations.
-The City has applied for and received several grants to accelerate installation of both stormwater and seawall projects. • The City's Design and Construction Manual adopted in 2019 includes guidelines for incorporating floodwater management and shoreline infrastructure into the public realm.
+These projects are also developed in accordance with the Stormwater Master Plan.
+The City is implementing the seawall master plan with annual investments from the Community Investment Plan.
+To date this has included over 1⁄2 mile of seawalls elevated to 5 feet NAVD.
+The City has been implementing a \$200 M in Bond and loan funding to add new or update existing stormwater management systems infrastructure with more resilient assets in accordance with its Stormwater Master Plan.
+Two neighborhoods, Edgewood and River Oaks, are currently under construction.
+Another 15 neighborhoods are being considered for the next phase of stormwater improvements.
+The City is actively developing a utility asset management program which is focused on ensuring adequate maintenance and timely replacement of critical assets to reduce risk of failure.
+The City is adding back up generation for the downtown stormwater pump stations.
+The City has applied for and received several grants to accelerate installation of both stormwater and seawall projects.
+The City's Design and Construction Manual adopted in 2019 includes guidelines for incorporating floodwater management and shoreline infrastructure into the public realm.
+Tha City is annually investing in reducing inflow and infiltration into the wastewater system from tidal flooding and rising groundwater.
+The City has entered into a public private partnership to build a hurricaneresistant water treatment plant using the newest technology to ensure the treatability of raw groundwater into the future.

 Q76.
 Is equity being embedded into Adaptation Action #6?
-Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
-Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
+Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 Engage and collaborate with the community as part of the development of the Plan Ensure at least 50% of the solutions come directly from community members and/or organizations that represent community members from disinvested communities Capital projects benefit all community members equally.
 Low-income disinvested communities, or communities of color are prioritized (i.e. for green spaces, resilience hubs, parks etc.) Prioritize resilience capital projects by the potential to reduce risk to human life and critical infrastructure rather than based on income or tax value Display resilience capital projects on a map with underlying layers showing demographics such as race, income, etc. to visually show that investments are not only being made to benefit high-tax value and/or waterfront properties.
-This map should also speak to the amount of investment in different parts of the municipality, including disinvested areas Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of any capital project on low-income, disinvested communities, or communities of color.
+This map should also speak to the amount of investment in different parts of the municipality, including disinvested areas Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of any capital project on lowincome, disinvested communities, or communities of color.
 Ensure the toolkit for each project is made public for accountability and discussion Ensure capital projects also take into account unintended consequences such as gentrification and provide solutions to mitigate/diminish negative impacts posed by solutions Ensure the burden of public funding for capital projects is equitable across communities Include a plan for upkeep and maintenance for any capital project List the affirmative acts of community outreach